Outreach sprawls to forty sequences fast.

 Audit and architecture

-We pull your current sequence library, CRM sync logs, and deliverability data.
-We interview the reps and managers who live in Outreach daily.
-From that we produce a gap map: what is broken, what is unused, what is actively hurting performance.
-This becomes the build plan, not a generic best-practices deck.
+We pull your sequence library, CRM sync logs, and deliverability data, and interview reps and managers in Outreach.
+From that we produce a gap map - what is broken, unused, or hurting performance.
+This becomes the build plan, not a best-practices deck.

 Build and configure

-We rebuild sequences, personas, governance rules, CRM field mappings, and reporting views inside your live Outreach instance.
+We rebuild sequences, personas, governance rules, CRM mappings, and reporting views inside your live Outreach instance.
 Where Kaia or AI email features are licensed, we configure those in parallel.
-Reps are involved in sequence review before anything goes live so adoption is not a surprise on launch day.
+Reps review sequences before anything goes live, so adoption is not a surprise.

 Enablement and handoff

-We run role-specific training: reps learn how to execute sequences and log outcomes correctly, managers learn how to read Sequence Analytics and run pipeline reviews from Outreach data.
-We document the governance model and leave your team with a sequence request process so the library stays clean after we are gone.
+We run role-specific training: reps learn to execute sequences, managers learn to read Sequence Analytics and run pipeline reviews.
+We document the governance model and leave your team a sequence request process so the library stays clean after we are gone.

 Why Outreach succeeds or fails in mid-market sales operations

 Outreach was built around a specific thesis: sales execution should be systematic, measurable, and repeatable at the rep level.
-Its Sequence engine, Persona framework, and native CRM integrations are genuinely well-engineered for that purpose.
-The problem is that the platform requires deliberate architectural decisions before it delivers on that thesis.
+Its Sequence engine, Persona framework, and native CRM integrations are well-engineered for that purpose.
+The problem is that the platform requires deliberate architectural decisions first.
 Teams that go live without a governance model - clear rules about who creates sequences, how they are named, which personas they target, and how outcomes feed back into the CRM - end up with a library that grows uncontrolled and becomes impossible to manage.
-Reps start creating their own sequences to avoid the noise, which compounds the problem.
-Within six months, the instance looks nothing like what was demoed, and the data in Outreach is disconnected from the data in the CRM, so no one trusts either source.
+Reps create their own sequences to avoid the noise, which compounds the problem.
+Within six months, the instance looks nothing like what was demoed, and the data in Outreach is disconnected from the CRM, so no one trusts either source.

 The other consistent failure point is the CRM sync.
-Outreach's Salesforce and HubSpot connectors are configurable, but the default settings push activity data to fields that most mid-market CRM instances do not use for reporting.
+Outreach's Salesforce and HubSpot connectors are configurable, but the defaults push activity data to fields most mid-market CRM instances do not use for reporting.
 Managers run pipeline reviews from CRM dashboards and see no evidence of the sequencing activity their reps completed.
 Reps get asked to manually log calls they already dispositioned in Outreach.
-The duplication erodes trust in the tool and in the process simultaneously.
-Fixing this requires someone who understands both the Outreach activity data model and how the CRM is actually being used for forecasting and inspection - not just someone who can click through the connector settings.
+The duplication erodes trust in the tool and the process simultaneously.
+Fixing this requires someone who understands both the Outreach activity data model and how the CRM is actually used for forecasting and inspection - not just someone who can click through connector settings.

 What production-grade Outreach looks like in a mid-market operation

-A well-configured Outreach instance has a sequence library with fewer sequences than most teams expect - typically organized by a small number of buyer personas, sales stages, and product lines.
-Each sequence has a clear owner, a defined testing cadence, and visible performance data in Sequence Analytics that someone reviews on a regular basis.
-Reps execute from the library rather than improvising, and the sequences are short enough and specific enough that they do not feel like spam to the prospect or like busywork to the rep. Persona tags and territory filters route prospects to the right sequence without manual judgment calls at the point of enrollment.
-The governance model is documented and enforced, which means the library is still clean a year after go-live.
+A well-configured Outreach instance has fewer sequences than most teams expect - typically organized by a small number of buyer personas, sales stages, and product lines.
+Each sequence has a clear owner, a defined testing cadence, and visible performance data in Sequence Analytics that someone reviews regularly.
+Reps execute from the library rather than improvising, and the sequences are short and specific enough that they do not feel like spam to the prospect or busywork to the rep. Persona tags and territory filters route prospects to the right sequence without manual judgment calls at enrollment.
+The governance model is documented and enforced, so the library is still clean a year after go-live.

 Other Sales Engagement platforms we specialize in